FanDuel promo offer | Bet $5 get $150 in bonus bets if you win | Goal.com US

+If you play in MA or OH, that goes up to a $300 bonus.

-- Bet $5 and get $150 in bonus bets at FanDuel, no promo code needed
+- Bet $5 and get $150 in bonus bets at FanDuel if it wins, no promo code needed

-- Bet $5 and get $300 in bonus bets at FanDuel in MA and OH
+- Bet $5 and get $300 in bonus bets at FanDuel if it wins in MA and OH

-Golf’s second major of the year starts on Thursday as the PGA Championship begins at Valhalla.
-There is also soccer from La Liga, along with more action from the NBA Playoffs.
+The Premier League title will be decided on Sunday, plus there is NBA Playoff action all across the weekend.

 FanDuel promo code